meltingscales/VirtualMachineConfigs/vagrant/README.md

 - Install VirtualBox.
 See <https://www.virtualbox.org/>.

+- Some of these VMs use KVM.
+This is more advanced.
+Use Google.
+VB is easier.

 - Install Vagrant.
 See <https://www.vagrantup.com/downloads.html> for instructions.

 - Then, in any of these directories, run `vagrant up` in a terminal.
 See each sub-readme for specific instructions.